tobermory/RTX-make-gcc/README.md

 stacks, etc. The space needed could not possibly be known at libRTX.a build time, we need this postponed build step.

-Via Make's VPATH and CPPFLAGS, we are referencing RTX and other CMSIS_5 files from these directories:
+Via VPATH and CPPFLAGS, we are referencing RTX and other CMSIS_5 files from these directories:

 ```